kevincuallado/gr0und-s3ct0r.github.io/_drafts/contribute-to-ansible.markdown

 Ansible is needing help, and of course everyone are welcome!
 Let's begin!

 ## Prerequisites
-Contribute to ansible needs some prerequisites.
+Contribute on Ansible implies some prerequisites.

-Ansible is written in python so you need to install different versions to ensure compatibility:
+Ansible is written in python so you'll need different versions to ensure compatibility:
 - python 2.7
 - python 3.5

-For improve development lifecycle we strongly encourage you to use [pipenv](https://github.com/kennethreitz/pipenv).
+To improve development lifecycle we will use [pipenv](https://github.com/kennethreitz/pipenv).
 Instead, you can use mainstream tools like `virtualenv` and `pip`.

 Ansible project is hosted on github so [you require a github account](https://github.com/) for deal with it.

-Github is based on the `git` version control system, so you need to install it.
+Github is based on the `git` version control system, so you'll need it.

-Ansible tests and integration have parts based on docker.
+You'll need also [docker](https://www.docker.com/) to have a fully isolated development setup to play your playbooks against.
-You'll need to install [docker](https://www.docker.com/) to have a fully isolated development setup to play your playbooks against it.
+Ansible unit and integration tests have parts also based on docker.
-For information this is an very interesting part of contributions on ansible.
+For your information, this is a very interesting part to contribute on Ansible.

 ## What's Ansible?
     Principe de fonctionnement